Say Goodbye to Financial Stress

 • 1.
 Is QuickBooks Online the only software that you work with?

 Being a Certified QuickBooks Online ProAdvisor means I have a level of familiarity and expertise with QBO.
-However, while I am most comfortable with that platform, I do not work exclusively with it and will work with other software.
+However, while I am most comfortable with that platform, I also work in Wave accounting software.

 • 2.
 What's the difference between a bookkeeper and a CPA?